Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - Used to learn how to write in markdown for creating the README.md.

+Anna Greaves How to Approach Writing Your README File webinar.

 [web.dev](https://web.dev/) - Used for researching issues that arose from running the lighthouse report in Chrome Dev Tools.
 In particular:

 - [Links to cross-origin destinations are unsafe](https://web.dev/external-anchors-use-rel-noopener/?utm_source=lighthouse&utm_medium=devtools)